richardgourley/business-document-app/README.md

 - Map - uses
 - Join
 - Split
+- Lambda
-- Combines map, join and split into one line of code within a for loop
+- Combines map,lambda, join and split examples in one line of code within a for loop
 - Lists
 - Tuples
 - Dictionaries